1. The basic principle

 4.2.
 Availability retrieval

 Retrieving the availability view is initially analogous to that for the hosts and services.
-Select a view with one or more BI-Aggregates, and press the button.
-Here there is also a second method — every BI-Aggregate has a direct path to its availability using the symbol:
+Select a view with one or more BI aggregations, and select the BI Aggregations > Availability menu item.
+Here there is also a second method — every BI aggregation has a direct path to its availability using the symbol:

 In itself the calculation is initially analogous to that for the services, however without the Host down and flapping columns, since these states do not exist for BI: